adhearsion/Telephony-Dev-Box/README.markdown

 config.punchblock.host = "freeswitch.local-dev.mojolingo.com" # Your IES host
 ```

+### Test
-2. Boot your Adhearsion app and call in.
+Boot your Adhearsion app and call in.
 On Asterisk or FreeSWITCH, dial `1` from a registered endpoint on the host system.
 On PRISM dial `usera@prism.local-dev.mojolingo.com` from a soft-phone on the host system.